 - Coordination of care: Using a Web-based data collection system (called "eCAP") accessible through their laptop computers, health access workers coordinate and track clients' ongoing use of medical care and services from local health clinics and other safety net providers.
 The system also allows health access workers to input their clients' demographic and medical information. eCAP has also been adapted to support the Pathways Model, a community care coordination outcome-based measurement system.

-- 24-hour interpreter services: "Bridging the Gap" (licensed through the Cross Cultural Health Care Program; http://www.xculture.org) is the training mechanism for medical interpreters.
+- 24-hour interpreter services: "Bridging the Gap" (licensed through the Cross Cultural Health Care Program; http://xculture.org/) is the training mechanism for medical interpreters.
 Interpreters can help health access workers, medication access coordinators, health care providers, and others communicate clearly with their non–English-speaking clients.
-As of January 2013, more than 1,360 medical interpreters have been trained; interpreter agencies provide additional capacity.
+As of January 2014, 1,602 medical interpreters have been trained; interpreter agencies provide additional capacity.
 Interpreters are available 24 hours a day, 7 days a week, to provide services in person at participating hospitals or by telephone.

 - Health equity: In an effort to facilitate communication with non–English-speaking clients, the program has formed an interdisciplinary health equity team in each participating hospital.
 Nurses, social workers, environmental service workers, chief executive officers, other hospital leaders, and representatives of the departments of quality and finance serve on these teams.
 These teams take the lead on a number of access-related activities, including ensuring that core hospital documents and signs are translated so clients can understand them.

 - Community roundtables: Community roundtables serve the local area and help health access workers solve both general problems and issues related to specific cases.
 Roundtables include representatives from the school board, police department, fire department, church federation, Salvation Army, local hospital, free clinics, or social service agencies.